-The Office for Outreach and Engagement community impact grants support projects that connect with external constituents and align with our office's strategic initiatives: engaged arts and humanities, community development and design, and environmental sciences and sustainability.
+The Office for Outreach and Engagement Community Impact Grants support projects that connect with external constituents and align with our office's focus areas: engaged arts and humanities, community development and design, and environmental sciences and sustainability.

 Started in 2017, these grants can be used as seed funding to establish a project prior to applying for a CU Boulder Outreach Award or other external funding.
-For event, lecture or travel funding, review our office's Micro Grants program.
+For event or lecture funding, review our office's Micro Grants program.

 Decisions on funding will typically be announced within 30 days of the submission deadline.
 The awards selection process is competitive.
 Awards funding is subject to availability and partial funding may be awarded.

 Applicants must complete the online proposal form.
 Incomplete or late applications will not be considered.
 Applicants and projects may be awarded up to one grant per academic year.

 Community-engaged scholarship and outreach programs that are the most competitive meet the following criteria: